CALL

 • The location of the clinic: The cost of living and demand for cosmetic procedures in a particular region can impact the pricing.

-• The expertise of the professional: Experienced dermatologists or plastic surgeons may charge more for their services.
+• The expertise of the professional: Cosmetic surgeons and dermatologists with more experience may demand a premium for their work.

 Different Laser Options for Skin Resurfacing.